kimamovic21/udemy-reactjs-testing-course-johnsmilga/01-rtl-tutorial/README.md

 ## Running Tests with Vitest

 Vitest automatically finds and runs any files that have .test or .spec in their name, or files inside `__tests__` folders.
 To run all tests, just type `npm test`.
-If you just want to run one test file, press `h` in the terminal to see all the commands. and `p` to select the file you want to run.
+If you just want to run one test file, press `h` in the terminal to see all the commands and `p` to select the file you want to run.
 With that said `vitest` is really smart and add runs only the tests that have changed.

 ## Vitest vs React Testing Library